Rules of Use for Grier’s Field at Deerlick Astronomy Village

 that night’s sky.

 14. Camping is limited to 7 consecutive days, and 14 days in a month without written permission for DAV Management.
 Members can not use DAV as a permanent residence.

 15. Finally, be sure to relax and enjoy your time here away from the big city lights!

 16. Student memberships MUST use their school email address when registering.

 CAMPING MEMBERSHIPS & OTHER INFO

 Memberships – The Deerlick Astronomy Village is a private facility and is available for use only by members and their guests.
 It is open to the public on specific event dates.
 Current Membership rates are here; https://deerlickgroup.com/membership-account/membership-levels/

 Upon arrival you must register at the check-in cabin.
 If no one is there, please sign the register and pay your camping fee.

 Guests – Individual and Family members are allowed to bring up to two guests to the property if they have signed a release form.
 Deposit this form in the camp fee box located in the check-in cabin.
-Guests are required to pay the nightly camping fee fee.
-If you wish to bring more than 2 guests you must contact the property manager prior to arrival (firstname.lastname@example.org).
-Special allowances are made for scout or student groups.
+Guests are required to pay the nightly camping fee .
+If you wish to bring more than 2 guests, you must contact the property manager prior to arrival (email@example.com).
+Special allowances can be made for scout or student groups with prior approval.
 Contact the property manager for more information.